-Scrolling through the images of sculpted pottery Paisha Thomas , a number of which celebrate the Black female form, the first thing that strikes you is how there are no wasted details.
+Scrolling through the images of sculpted pottery Paisha Thomas has posted on her website, a number of which celebrate the Black female form, the first thing that strikes you is how there are no wasted details.
 A skilled editor in the kiln room, Thomas has a way of scraping away any extraneous bits of clay, leaving each piece in beautifully minimalist form.

 In recent months, the musician, artist and author has started to apply a similar approach to her own life, jettisoning those pursuits that don’t align with her ultimate goal of Black liberation, which she described as paramount to her existence.